JohnBolger/FantasyFootballELO/README.md

  ![](Readme/s3.png)

-My results if you are curious:
+My ratings if you are curious:
 ![](Readme/newplot%20(2).png)

 ## Conclusion: